What is induction heating?

 Ease of use

-A major benefit of induction is its simplicity.
-Insulation, blankets and cables are simple to install, usually taking less than 15 minutes, and they can be easily adjusted.
+A major benefit of induction preheating is its simplicity.
+Insulation, blankets and cables are simple to install, usually taking less than 15 minutes, and operators can easily adjust them.

 Customer success stories

-Induction is used in a wide range of applications and industries, including oil and gas pipelines, heavy equipment construction, and maintenance and repair of mining equipment.
+A wide range of applications and industries use induction, including oil and gas pipelines, heavy equipment construction, and maintenance and repair of mining equipment.
 Read more about some success stories.

 A North American oil pipeline maintenance operation had used a combination of propane torches and electrical resistance to heat pipe before welding encirclement repair sleeves or STOPPLE fittings to the pipeline’s 48-inch girth.
 While many repairs could be made without having to stop oil flow or drain it from the pipe, the presence of the crude itself hampered welding efficiency due to the heat sink effect of the flowing oil.
 Propane torches required constant interruption of welding to maintain heat, while resistance heating provided continuous heat but often couldn’t meet required temperatures.